umd-cgs/rhistiamc/README.md

 # Historical data repository using the IAMC format

-*Structure for collaboratively collecting and processing up-to-date historical reference data on energy supply and demand and emissions, for assessing the plausibility of near-term scenario trajectories*
+*Structure for collaboratively collecting and processing up-to-date historical reference data on energy supply and demand and emissions into the IAMC format  , for assessing the plausibility of near-term scenario trajectories*

 ## Folder structure: